 Work in Progress

 Why this format and all this detail?
 Several reasons, I suppose.
 First, I enjoy looking at raw information and coming to my own conclusions.
 Trombone history is a surprisingly long, nuanced story that tends to defy generalization.
 Second, I think many of us, trombonists included, may not have an appreciation for the richness of the history of the trombone.
 There really is a lot there!
 Third, I like the linear approach of a timeline for presenting details.
-Although a timeline format can be weak in areas such as context and subtlety, it offers a compact presentation and clear logical flow, while also allowing the fundamentally impatient reader (like me) to jump around easily.
-Finally, I think the really fun, interesting stuff is often in the details, not in the broad, sweeping generalizations: a trio performance for Pope Clement VII, an international trombonist-spy in the early 16th century, trombone-playing nuns in the Italian Renaissance, an unfrocked German priest-turned-trombonist in Venice, a trombone quartet leading Beethoven’s funeral procession, an extraordinary trombone soloist in 19th century Leipzig and another in 19th century New Orleans—these are not stories that are told in the typical encyclopedia summaries.
+Although a timeline format can be weak in areas such as breadth and subtlety, it offers a compact presentation and clear logical flow, while also allowing the fundamentally impatient reader (like me) to jump around easily.
+Finally, I think the really fun, interesting stuff is often in the details, not in the broad, sweeping generalizations: a trio performance for Pope Clement VII, an international trombonist-spy in the early 16th century, trombone-playing nuns in the Italian Renaissance, an unfrocked German priest-turned-trombonist in Venice, a trombone quartet leading Beethoven’s funeral procession, an extraordinary trombone soloist in 19th-century New Orleans—these are not stories that are told in the typical encyclopedia summaries.
 I have enjoyed this research immensely myself, while gaining a greater appreciation for the colorful heritage of our great instrument!

 The images on this website are either used by permission or are in the public domain.
-After reviewing this website with a university licensing and copyright expert and discussing it with a practicing attorney, I understand the following: Public domain for artwork occurs after the death of the artist plus 70 years.
+After reviewing this website with a university licensing and copyright expert and discussing it with a practicing attorney, here is my understanding: Public domain for artwork occurs after the death of the artist plus 70 years.
 In addition, recent legal decisions (e.g., Bridgeman v.
 Corel, 1999; Meshwerks v.
 Toyota, 2008; Feist v.
 Rural, 1991) have held that a threshold of originality is required for copyright and that “slavish” reproductions of public domain artworks, even those reproductions involving considerable expertise, do not reach a level of originality sufficient to carry copyright of their own.
 In its 2008 decision, for example, the US Tenth Circuit Court of Appeals wrote, “[T]he law is becoming increasingly clear: one possesses no copyright interest in reproductions…when these reproductions do nothing more than accurately convey the underlying image.”

 This website is not an academic journal, obviously, but it may also be useful to mention here that the fact that some academic journals continue to pay museums and image libraries for reproductions of public domain artworks is largely a matter of tradition and is immaterial as a legal argument.
 Copyright terms have always been constitutionally limited, and public domain exists for an important societal reason; for more on the ethical and legal ramifications of this subject, see the Duke School of Law Center for the Study of the Public Domain.
 For more on the legal and ethical ramifications of claiming copyright where no copyright exists, see, among other sources, “Copyfraud” (New York University Law Review), by Jason Mazzone, professor of law at Brooklyn Law School.
 Finally, on the subject of photographs of public domain artworks, for a recent interview of an intellectual law specialist at the University of Virginia Law School, see here.